kevin0120/mix/CONTRIBUTING.md

 defining `serializer` as a field of the object.

 You can then utilize the serializer internally in your plugin, serializing data before it's written.
-Telegraf's configuration layer will take care of instantiating and creating the `Serializer` object.
+Rush's configuration layer will take care of instantiating and creating the `Serializer` object.

 You should also add the following to your SampleConfig() return: